prashantgupta24/firewalld-rest/README.md

 ## Comparison with fail2ban

-This repo takes a proactive approach rather than a reactive approach taken by `fail2ban`. `fail2ban` is a very popular reactive framework, in which it dynamically alters the firewall rules to ban addresses that have unsuccessfully attempted to log in a certain number of times.
-It is like appointing a guard outside a building who checks for suspicious activity and bans anyone who tries to unsuccessfully open the lock many times.
-It is reactive - it allows people to try and open the lock, and only bans those who are unsuccessful in opening it a certain number of times.
+This repo takes a proactive approach rather than a reactive approach taken by `fail2ban`. `fail2ban` dynamically alters the firewall rules to ban addresses that have unsuccessfully attempted to log in a certain number of times.
+It is reactive - it allows people to try and open the lock, and bans those who are unsuccessful in opening it a certain number of times.
+It is like appointing a guard outside a building who checks for suspicious activity and bans anyone who tries to open the lock unsuccessfully many times.

 Firewalld-rest is more of a proactive approach.
 Let me explain.